vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 1. All data sources that are only referenced by that market are unregistered.
 1. The market state is set to cancelled.

-### Market (Spot) never leaves opening auction, market cancelled by governance proposal(<a name="0043-MKTL-007" href="#0043-MKTL-007">0043-MKTL-007</a>)

-1. A market is proposed, approved by governance process and enters the opening auction (Pending state).
-1. Market cancelled before the market leaves the opening auction (so market never left Pending state so far).
-1. All orders should be cancelled and holdings returned to respective parties general account for the relevant asset.
-1. All LP commitments should be cancelled and their bond returned to the general account for the relevant asset.
-1. The market state is set to cancelled.

 ### Market gets closed via a governance proposal (<a name="0043-MKTL-004" href="#0043-MKTL-004">0043-MKTL-004</a>)